 The New Construction and Major Renovation LEED Standard v2009 measures buildings for energy use, electricity consumption, water use, waste recycling, and use of renewable materials (among other things).
 Buildings are ranked as the following depending on the number of points awarded:

 Critics say it's more important to focus on sustainable design rather than getting bogged down with the paperwork necessary to chase LEED points and win certification.
 Certification itself is sometimes viewed as being as much about marketing as it is about building an environmentally-conscious structure.
 Furthermore, the LEED rating system was originally developed with large office buildings in mind and not the plethora of other building functions that exist (such as food plants).

-Does it really make sense to try for a LEED-rated food plant if you are constructing a new facility, or renovating an existing one?
+Ask yourself: does it really make sense to try for a LEED-rated food plant if you are constructing a new facility or renovating an existing one?
 Or is it more reasonable to follow sound green building design principles and not worry about obtaining LEED certification?

-First, you need to understand how points are obtained under the U.S. Green Building Councils New Construction and Major Renovation (Version 2009) LEED rating system.
+First, you need to understand how points are obtained under the USGBC's New Construction and Major Renovation v2009 LEED rating system.
 We have summarized the point system below for which LEED rankings are obtained.

 Our next issue will address some of the ways a food plant can gain points for these categories.
 You can then decided if green building design is for you, and if a LEED-rated building is a goal worth pursuing.

 A point is awarded if buildings are not developed on a list of 6 types of inappropriate sites (such as near wetlands or on prime farmland).

 Credit 2 - Development Density and Community Connectivity (5 points)